Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents: Macroscopic fluctuation theory of the two-dimensional random walk

-Different forms of the density and current field conditioned on a given partial current across the slit $J$ will be evaluated in each particular regime, always focusing on situations where ${\bf E}$ is horizontal and points to the right, ${\bf E} = E \hat{\bf x}$.
-When a given parameter characterizes an idealized regime, as embodied in a given {\it ansatz} for $\{\rho({\bf r}),{\bf j}({\bf r})\}$, the parameter choice that minimizes $G(J)$ for that value of $J$ is the one that is (overwhelmingly) more likely to be observed.
-When different {\it ans\"atze}, each one optimized for their corresponding parameters, are compared for a given $J$, the one that yields a minimum value of $G(J)$ is the one that would be observed in practice.
-The third term in (\ref{prefunctional}) has been neglected, since the discussion focuses on the long-time limit, and, as we pointed out before, $\displaystyle \lim_{T\to\infty} (A(T) - A(0))/T = 0$.
+Different forms of the density and current fields conditioned on a given partial current $J$ will be evaluated in each particular regime, always focusing on situations where ${\bf E}$ is horizontal and points to the right, ${\bf E} = E \hat{\bf x}$.
+When a parameter characterizes an idealized regime, as embodied in a given {\it ansatz} for $\{\rho({\bf r}),{\bf j}({\bf r})\}$, the parameter choice that minimizes $G(J)$ for that value of $J$ is the one that is (overwhelmingly) more likely to be observed.
+When different {\it ans\"atze}, each one individually optimized by the appropriate parameter choice, are compared for a given $J$, the one that yields a minimum value of $G(J)$ is the one that would be observed in practice.